lvrub/test_playwright_project/README.md

-Use next comand to run all tests : npm run test
+Use next command to run all tests for TMS : npm run test